2020–2023 Cricket World Cup Super League: Schedule

 The match schedule was announced by the ICC on 20 June 2018 as part of the 2018–23 ICC Future Tours Programme.

-1Australia withdrew from these matches against Afghanistan.

-2South Africa withdrew from these matches against Australia.

-3The first of the three matches in this series was played in November 2021.
-The remaining two are scheduled for March–April 2023.

 The four teams that each side were not scheduled to face in the tournament was as follows:

 COVID-19 pandemic

 The COVID-19 pandemic began before the start of the league, which was originally scheduled for May 2020 to March 2022, and resulted in no international cricket being played from March to July 2020.
 All Super League fixtures scheduled for 2020 were postponed or rescheduled with considerations for pandemic-related restrictions.
 Fixtures had to be reconsidered to account for the disruptions to the schedule.

 Bangladesh's matches against Ireland were postponed on 21 March 2020.
 In April 2020, South Africa's tour to Sri Lanka was postponed.
 The same month, Pakistan's tour of the Netherlands and the West Indies tour of the Netherlands were both postponed, after the Dutch government banned all events in the country, both sports and cultural, until 1 September 2020.
 On 15 May 2020, Cricket Ireland confirmed that the tour by New Zealand had also been postponed.
 On 12 June 2020, the Board of Control for Cricket in India (BCCI) confirmed that it had called off their tours to Zimbabwe and Sri Lanka.
 On 30 June, Cricket Australia confirmed that their planned home series against Zimbabwe had also been postponed due to the virus.
 New Zealand's tour of the West Indies was postponed, after the fixtures clashed with the West Indies rescheduled tour to England.
 In August 2020, the Netherlands' tour of the Zimbabwe was cancelled due to the pandemic.

 The first matches of the Super League were Ireland's 3-match ODI series in England which were originally scheduled for September 2020 but brought forward to July and August with all three matches taking place in Southampton.
 Australia's tour of England, which was originally to take place in July 2020, was postponed and took place in September 2020.
 England's tour of South Africa was postponed following an outbreak of COVID-19 among members of both teams and the hotel staff.

-In December, the ICC rescheduled the postponed series to a new schedule which would end in March 2023.
+In December 2020, the ICC rescheduled the postponed series to a new schedule which would end in March 2023.
+A further, minor extension to May 2023 was announced in March 2022.

 League table

-In the event that one or more teams have the same number of points, the following tie-breaking procedure is used:
+In the event that one or more teams had the same number of points, the following tie-breaking procedure was used: